Why Leeds United fans are reaching for the heart monitors

-Leeds United fan’s jury: Premier League table looks a lot healthier but our hearts have taken a beating
+YEP Jury: Premier League table looks a lot healthier for Leeds United but our hearts have taken a beating

 Pulsating as it might have been between Leeds United and Wolves at Molineux on Friday night, few fans ended the game thinking their heart hadn’t taken a bit of a beating.